kb-diangelo/kb-diangelo.github.io/reflection.md

 * What did you learn about adding and formatting elements with CSS in this challenge?

-I learned/had reinforced that dividing elements properly using <div>s, <section>s, <aside>s etc is very important.
+I learned/had reinforced that dividing elements properly using divs, sections, asides etc is very important.
 Thinking of each element as a box with its own padding, border, and margin, was also important.